 If you are in Syracuse and need a travel signature, bring the following documents for you (and your dependents) in order to receive a travel signature:

 The following is a brief summary of the documents you should have with you whenever you travel, whether it's within the U.S. or abroad.
-You can also visit travel.state.gov for information about travel alerts or warnings, tips for traveling abroad, and how to obtain a US passport.
-Another good resource is the ice.gov website's FAQ for F Non-immigrants.
+You can also visit travel.state.gov for information about travel, or the US Immigarion and customs Enorcement website for FAQ for F Non-immigrants.

 Passport: In order to travel, your passport must be valid at least six months into the future, according to U.S. immigration law.
 Passports may be renewed at your country’s embassy or consulate in the U. S. For a list of consulates in New York City, click here.